Copyright © 2019 sbcobirding.com webmaster

-In an effort to solicit and share accurate information about local birds, special attention should be given to certain species reported to the local listserve or submitted to eBird from Santa Barbara County.
-The County Reporting List page provides information on the observational data we are interested in receiving.
-This list is intended to provide a basic outline of what birds are considered rare in the county.
-The County Reporting List is available at the following link:
+In an effort to solicit and share accurate information about local birds, special attention should be given to several species reported to the sbcobirding forum or when submitted to eBird.
+The following County Reporting List page provides information on the observational data we are interested in receiving.
+This list is intended to outline which birds are considered rare in the county.
+Please provide appropriate documentation for species on this list.